-For the past few years, small spaces have been gaining major ground in the design and real estate world.
+For the past few years, have been gaining major ground in the design and real estate world.
 Part of the phenomenon has to do with people moving away from the suburbs and back into the cities, where square footage is a premium.
-Another reason is that homeowners are becoming more environmentally conscious and aware of their carbon footprints.
-Plus, there are the Swedes and the Danish who are able to make the art of living minimally both stylish and cozy.
+Another reason is that homeowners are becoming more and aware of their carbon footprints.
+Plus, there are the who are able to make the art of living minimally both stylish and cozy.

 But how is the regular Joe-homeowner supposed to navigate this minimalist landscape?
 Even if you don’t live in a tiny house, these philosophies of finding balance and living with only what you need can be put into practice in your own life.
 Below we give you eight simple steps to begin your new life as a minimalist.
 We would have given you ten, but we’re trying to work on simplifying…

 - Find a reason.
 Before you start any lifestyle-changing routine, you need to ask yourself why you are doing it.
 In the case of minimalism, are you doing it to simplify your life?
 To have less clutter around the house?
 Downsizing?
 To find ways to cut back in certain areas of your life to ?
 You’re the only one who can find the reason for you—once you’ve answered that, it’s time to move on to step two.